CHRISCARLON/herding-cats/README.md

 ## Purpose

-**The aim of this project is simple: create a basic Python library to explore and interact with open data catalogues - particularly those with CKAN backends**.
+**The aim of this project is simple: create a basic Python library to explore and interact with open data catalogues**.

 This will improve and speed up how people:
   - Navigate open data catalogues
   - Find the data they need
-- Get that data into a format for further analysis / aggregation
+  - Get data into a format / location for further analysis

+> [!NOTE]
+> Herding-CATs is currently under active development.
+Features may change as the project evolves.
+>
+> Due to slight variations in how Organisations set up and deploy their opendata catalogues, methods may not work 100% of the time for all catalogues.
+>
+> We will do our best to ensure that most method work and a good variety of data catalogues is present.

 ## To-Do List